puzzle/kubernetes-techlab/labs/04_deploy_dockerimage.md

 **Tip**: If you want to create your own container images and use them with Kubernetes, you definitely should have a look at [these best practices](https://docs.openshift.com/container-platform/latest/creating_images/guidelines.html) and apply them.
 The Image Creation Guide may be from OpenShift, however it also applies to Kubernetes and other container platforms.

 ## Viewing the Created Resources

-When we executed the command `kubectl create deployment example-spring-boot --image=appuio/example-spring-boot --namespace [TEAM]-dockerimage`, Kubernetes created a deployment resource.
+When we executed the command `kubectl create deployment example-spring-boot --image=appuio/example-spring-boot --namespace [USER]-dockerimage`, Kubernetes created a deployment resource.

 ### Deployment